kentcdodds/old-kentcdodds.com/content/blog/getting-noticed-and-widening-your-reach/index.md

 description:
   _Some things you can do to gain a wider audience and get your stuff noticed_
 keywords:
-  - Open Source
+  - open source
-  - Programming
+  - programming
-  - Career Advice
+  - career
 banner: ./images/banner.jpg
 bannerCredit:
   'Photo by [Tadeusz Lakota](https://unsplash.com/photos/i1Mf6EkLf9E) on